manhld7/microservices-aws-kubernetes-project-starter/README.md

 # Coworking Space Service Extension
 The Coworking Space Service is a set of APIs that enables users to request one-time tokens and administrators to authorize access to a coworking space.
 This service follows a microservice pattern and the APIs are split into distinct services that can be deployed and managed independently of one another.

-For this project, you are a DevOps engineer who will be collaborating with a team that is building an API for business analysts.
+For this project, i am a DevOps engineer who will be collaborating with a team that is building an API for business analysts.
 The API provides business analysts basic analytics data on user activity in the service.
-The application they provide you functions as expected locally and you are expected to help build a pipeline to deploy it in Kubernetes.
+The application they provide me functions as expected locally and i am expected to help build a pipeline to deploy it in Kubernetes.

 ## Getting Started